bahbka/pebble-my-data/README.md

 ## Changelog

+### 2.3.3
+- Extract fields from any level of JSON (useful with [KimonoLabs API](https://www.kimonolabs.com)) Multiple content fields will be concatenated with '\n\n' Other fields will be converted to integer, first copy will be used
+- Don't schedule update if another one already in progress
+- Keeps update type on retries when update failed

 ### 2.3.2
 - Update with shake function (append shake=1 GET param while update, configurable)
 - Changed scroll param behavior, now used to define scroll offset as percentage